ebzzry/ebzzry.github.io/_src/about.md

 # About

 My name is Rommel M. Martinez.
-I'm mostly software a engineer, and a systems administrator.
+I am a software a engineer, and a systems administrator.
 My interests are compiler design, automation, algorithms, programming languages, philosophy, and psychology.